Use tasks to efficiently organize and manage property operations, including housekeeping, maintenance, check-ins, and other operational activities.

 7. Enter the relevant information.

-Editing a specific field in an auto task instance will detach it from the task template, so future updates to the template don’t update it.
+If you edit a specific field in an instance, it "detaches" it from the template, so future updates to the template won't update it.

-To delete all tasks generated by an auto task, delete the auto task at the property level.
+Deleting an auto-task only affects future reservations; tasks for existing reservations remain.
+To delete all tasks generated by an auto-task, delete the auto-task at the property level.
 Otherwise, tasks will continue to be generated for new reservations.
-Also, deleting an auto task template deletes all tasks generated for future reservations.
+Deleting a template deletes all tasks for future reservations.

 1. Sign in to your Guesty account.